- Radiation Basics

 - Radiation Emergencies

 - Survey of Residential Power Frequency Magnetic Fields

 - Radiation Protection of the Patient

 For more information please get in touch with ARPANSA

 ARPANSA Base Station Survey 2007- 2013

-ARPANSA is currently coordinating a survey of environmental radio frequency electromagnetic energy (RF EME) levels arising from mobile phone base station antennas.
+From 2007 to 2013 ARPANSA coordinated a survey of environmental radio frequency electromagnetic energy (RF EME) levels arising from mobile phone base station antennas.

 Background information on the survey methodology is available using the navigation links on the left.

 Select a suburb or town in the table to see detailed measurement results.

 |Skennars Head||2A Basalt Court||NSW||May 2013||0.060%|